Learn everything you need to know about how to make smoked sweet potatoes!

 Smoked sweet potatoes also go great with ham, prime rib, or even barbecued pork ribs!

-And if you need more side and dessert options, make sure to check out our Smoked Baked Beans, Smoked Green Beans, and of course our Smoked Peach Cobbler!
+And if you need more side and dessert options, make sure to check out our Smoked Baked Beans, Smoked Green Beans, Smoked Pumpkin, and of course our Smoked Peach Cobbler!

 Enjoy!